MoritzSchaller/paulstretch/README.md

 A modern Python implementation of [Paul Nasca](https://github.com/paulnasca)'s [extreme sound stretch algorithm](https://www.paulnasca.com/algorithms-created-by-me#h.4c6i2abbt3xk).
 It allows for extremely high stretch factors like 10 or 1000 without introducing the unpleasant grainy artifacts of other time stretch algorithms.
 It does smear all the transients though.

-There is no modern and well maintained python package for this algorithm available on the package index.
+There was no modern and well maintained python package for this algorithm available on the package index, so I decided to make one.
 This is a fun DSP algorithm with a permissive license, so everyone should enjoy it!

 ### Installation